live-clones/openlb/README.md

 # OpenLB - Open Source Lattice Boltzmann Code

-The OpenLB project is a C++ framework for the efficient implementation of lattice Boltzmann methods adressing a vast range of transport problems.
+OpenLB is a modern C++ framework for the efficient implementation of Lattice Boltzmann Methods (LBM) addressing a vast range of transport problems in Computational Fluid Dynamics (CFD) and beyond.

 ```
     ┃